 - Cabinet boxes are a separate issue.
 Move the sprayer into the kitchen and give the boxes and stiles a first light coating.
 Be very careful, as you are dealing with vertical surfaces, which tend to create drips.
 After at least 4 hours, add a second coat.

 - Let everything thoroughly dry.
-Because there is the possibility of imprinting finger marks on paint that looks dry but isn't truly dry, leave a full day before you replace cabinet boxes, doors, and drawers.
+There is the possibility of imprinting finger marks on paint that looks dry but isn't truly dry, so leave a full day before you replace cabinet boxes, doors, and drawers.